Cloth Interactive Transformer for Virtual Try-On: Cloth Interactive Transformer

-In the first stage, we design the CIT matching block ($Block$-I, the upper area in Fig.~\ref{fig:key-parts}) which takes the person feature $X_{p}$ and the in-shop cloth feature $X_{c}$ as inputs.
-Then it produces a correlation feature $X_{out-I}$ followed by a down-sample layer for regressing the parameter $\theta$. $\theta$ is used for warping the in-shop clothing $c$ using the on-body style $\hat{c}$ via the thin-plate spline (TPS) warping module.
-Meanwhile, the relevant mask $\hat{c_{m}}$ of $\hat{c}$ is also produced based on $\theta$.
-In the second stage, we utilize the warped cloth and warped mask together with the person representation $p$ as inputs for the CIT reasoning block ($Block$-II, the bottom area in Fig.~\ref{fig:key-parts}), and the output $X_{out-II}$ is used for two purposes: 1) activate the important region of the overall input $I_{(p, \hat{c}, \hat{cm})}$ and 2) guide the final mask composition operation in order to generate more realistic try-on results.
+In addition, the TPS operation we adopted in this paper is the same as the one used in CP-VTON~\cite{wang2018toward} from~\cite{rocco2017convolutional}.
+It first utilizes its differentiable modules to conduct a transformation by mimicking the geometry estimation procedure in a learnable manner from $c$ to the $\hat{c}$.
+Meanwhile, the corresponding mask $\hat{c_{m}}$ of $\hat{c}$ is also produced based on $\theta$ via TPS warping operation.
+In the second stage, we utilize the warped cloth $\hat{c}$ and the warped mask $\hat{c_{m}}$ together with the person representation $p$ as inputs of the CIT reasoning block (Block-II, see the bottom part in Figure~\ref{fig:key-parts} for the details).
+And the output $X_{out-II}$ of the CIT reasoning block is used to guide the final mask composition for generating more realistic try-on results.

-Note that the first stage of CIT is trained with sample triplets $I_{(p, c, cm)}$, while the second stage is trained with $I_{(p, \hat{c}, \hat{cm})}$.
-What is more, in the first matching stage, we adopt the same loss function as CP-VTON+~\cite{minar2020cp}:

-where $L_{1}$ indicates the pixel-wise L1 loss between the warped result $\hat{c}$ and the ground truth $c_{t}$. $L_{reg}$ indicates the grid regularization loss.
-In the second stage, the loss item is as follows:

-The first item aims to minimize the discrepancy between the output $I_{o}$ and the ground truth $I_{GT}$.
-The second item, the VGG perceptual loss~\cite{johnson2016perceptual}, is a widely used strategy in image generation tasks while the third item is used to encourage the composition mask $M_{o}$ to select the warped clothing mask $c_{tm}$ as much as possible.